 DePaul University > Admission & Aid > Financial Aid > Maintain Eligibility > Return Title IV Aid

-If you withdraw, either officially or unofficially, before completing the term and you have received Title IV federal funds, we are required to review your eligibility for those funds.
+If you withdraw, either officially or unofficially, from all classes before completing the term and you have received Title IV federal funds, we are required to review your eligibility for those funds.
 We must determine how much of the federal funding was “earned” up to the time of your withdrawal using a federally mandated formula.
-Title IV funds disbursed in excess of your “earned” amount must be returned to the federal government.
+We must return to the federal government any Title IV funds disbursed in excess of your “earned” amount.
 Withdrawing before completing 60% of the term will result in the return of some federal financial aid.
-This review and recalculation is called a “Return of Title IV Aid.”
+This review and recalculation is called a “Return of Title IV Aid” and, if necessary, we will revise your financial aid offers to reflect the result of this review.

 To determine the amount of aid you earned, the Office of Financial Aid will calculate the percentage of the term that you attended using either: